 Curly Mini Fringe

 A curly mini fringe is pure joy when it is cut right, full of bounce and personality.
 The height of the curl works in your favor, adding volume a flat fringe cannot.
-The one rule with curls is respecting how dramatically they shrink, which means the cut has to be planned around dry length, not wet.
+The one rule with curls is respecting how dramatically they shrink, so planning the cut around dry length rather than wet matters more here than almost anywhere else.
 Get that wrong and a fringe meant for the brow ends up halfway up the forehead.
-Here is how to get it right.

 - Cut dry, in the natural curl pattern, and longer than you think.